Noeska/illegiblesemantics/projects/proj-2.md

 ![Black Metal](..\assets\img\projects\proj-2\black1.jpg)
 4. And the logo is often **unreadable** and purposely made to resemble a **lump of tree roots**.
 ![Black Metal](..\assets\img\projects\proj-2\black3.jpg)
 5. Though not included in these samples, Black Metal logos also often incorporate (background) **graphics of medieval weapons** (swords, axes, maces, flails, shields).
+It's most likely done to ground the band in History, with a capital H. It's the Black Metal equivalent of opening a new restaurant in 2021 and hanging up a sign that says, "In business since 1991."

 ## Pagan Black Metal
 Pagan Black Metal is one of many off-shoots of traditional "mainstream" Black Metal; but whereas it can be difficult to differentiate one subgenre of Black Metal from another, it is very easy to recognize a Pagan Black Metal logo.
 The one thing that sets them apart from all other subgenres is a high level of **"on-the-noseness,"** with **figurative, arty, romantic graphics** accompanying logos that spell out **"pro-Pagan romanticism,"** stopping short of actually spelling out "We put Paganism on a pedestal."